earth-mover/icechunk/docs/docs/icechunk-python/virtual.md

 !!! warning

     While virtual references are fully supported in Icechunk, creating virtual datasets currently relies on using experimental or pre-release versions of open source tools.
-For full instructions on how to install the required tools and ther current statuses [see the tracking issue on Github](https://github.com/earth-mover/icechunk/issues/197).
+For full instructions on how to install the required tools and their current statuses [see the tracking issue on Github](https://github.com/earth-mover/icechunk/issues/197).
     With time, these experimental features will make their way into the released packages.

 To create virtual Icechunk datasets with Python, the community utilizes the [kerchunk](https://fsspec.github.io/kerchunk/) and [VirtualiZarr](https://virtualizarr.readthedocs.io/en/latest/) packages.